 It came early on in the second half from Harry Kane’s header in the 49th minute.
 The goal became his 101 in the premier league, the second youngest in the history of the completion after Alan Shearer.

-Arsenal were using their newly signed striker, Peirre Emerick Aubameyang in the game but during the last part of the game, Wenger decides to send Lacazette on from the bench to help salvage at a point.
+Arsenal was using their newly signed striker, Pierre Emerick Aubameyang in the game but during the last part of the game, Wenger decides to send Lacazette on from the bench to help salvage at a point.
 This didn’t happen as the french striker the missed from close range.

-Harry Kane goal now move him second behind Adebayor on the list of most goals in North London Derby with seven goals compared to Adebayor’s eight.
+Harry Kane’s goal now moves him second behind Adebayor on the list of most goals in North London Derby with seven goals compared to Adebayor’s eight.